qligier/ch-epr/DocumentManifest-SubmissionSet mapping.md

 ⚠️ Bad reference types (not the CH Core types).

 ### identifier:uniqueId
-Mapped to `SubmissionSet.uniqueId`.
-In XDS, it's an OID (*1.3.6.1.4.1.21367.2005.3.7*); in FHIR, it's an URN-encoded OID (*urn:oid:1.3.6.1.4.1.21367.2005.3.7*) with the system *urn:ietf:rfc:3986*.<br>
+Mapped to `SubmissionSet.uniqueId`.<br>
-⚠️ _value_ is not required.
+⚠️ _value_ should be required and constrained to an UUID.

 ### identifier:entryUUID
 Mapped to `SubmissionSet.entryUUID`.<br>
 How to select the entryUUID in multiple identifiers? => If it's implementation dependant, the MHD sender is unable to know what will be the mapped entryUUID, that's bad.
-Restrict to 1..1 and UUID?
+Restrict to 1..1 and UUID?<br>
-⚠️ _value_ is not required.<br>
+⚠️ _value_ should be required and constrained to an UUID.<br>
 ⚠️ The cardinality could be adjusted to 1..1.

 ### status